hyplabs/femtoshare/README.md

 Femtoshare
 ==========

-Ultra simple self-hosted file sharing in a single Python script, without any dependencies.
+Minimal, zero-dependency self-hosted file sharing server in a single Python script.
 All files can be accessed/modified by all users.
 Don't upload anything secret!

+See also: [femtosync](https://github.com/Uberi/femtosync), a minimal, zero-dependency rsync-like tool in pure Python.

-Quickstart: `wget https://raw.githubusercontent.com/Uberi/femtoshare/master/femtoshare.py; chmod +x femtoshare.py; femtoshare.py`, then visit `http://localhost:8000/` in your web browser.
+Quickstart: `wget https://raw.githubusercontent.com/Uberi/femtoshare/master/femtoshare.py; chmod +x femtoshare.py; ./femtoshare.py`, then visit `http://localhost:8000/` in your web browser.

 ![Femtoshare Screenshot](screenshot.png)